 For route and timetable information please follow the link below.

-Disability parking permits allow a vehicle to be parked in spaces where the international symbol of access is shown on a sign or painted on the road surface.
+Australian disability parking permits allow a vehicle to be parked in spaces where the international symbol of access is displayed.

-- the vehicle is being used to transport the permit holder
+The parked vehicle must be being used to transport the permit holder.